 Strictly speaking, Kochi is a small town but it has outgrown its original bounds and is now the general name given to the region adjoining the original town, which now includes Cochin, Fort Kochi, Mattanchery, Ernakulam and many other nearby towns and villages.
 Kochi is situated in Ernakulam district in the State of Kerala, but for all practical purposes Ernakulam, Cochin and Kochi refer to the same place.

 NASSCOM has named Kochi the second most attractive city in India for IT-based services.
 With the advent of industrial parks and increasing urbanisation in the last decade, there has been a boom in the construction and real estate business in Kochi.
 The industrial parks have advanced facilities to cater effectively to the needs of various industry verticals such as IT, tourism, engineering, garment production and rubber production.
 The parks based on IT and ITES services are the ones that have seen the most success.

 The presence of big names like BPCL Kochi Refinery, the Cochin Shipyard Limited, Fertilizer and Chemicals Travancore Ltd. (FACT), Hindustan Organic Chemicals (HOC) and Apollo Tyres have contributed greatly to the city’s status as the industrial capital of Kerala.
 CSR in Kochi has vast potential, especially for the villages surrounding the city.
-Here are some of the corporate social responsibility interventions making a difference there.
+Here are some of the latest corporate social responsibility interventions making a difference there.

 Federal Bank’s Federal Skill Academy